factrylabs/hiring-challenge/frontend_dev.md

 2. A HTTP GET request to the `historian/collectors` endpoint

 Perform a GET request to retrieve all collectors from the historian administation system.
-Provide the JWT token as a http header to authenticate the request.
+Provide the JWT token as a http header `Authorization: Bearer mysecretJWTtoken` to authenticate the request, as seen in the example `request-response` folder.

 3. A HTTP POST request to the `historian/collectors` endpoint

 Create a new collector by providing the appropriate JSON body in the request.
-Provide the JWT token as a http header to authenticate the request.
-Examples can be found in the `request-response` folder.
+Provide the JWT token as a http header `Authorization: Bearer mysecretJWTtoken` to authenticate the request, as seen in the example `request-response` folder.

 Examples of requests and responses can be found in the `request-response` folder.